elmbridge/curriculum/Our First Full Feature.md

 # Our First Full Feature

-While emojis are great, a one way translator from text to emojis is not particularly useful.
+While emojis are great, a one-way translator from text to emojis is not particularly useful.
 We need to be able translate in both directions, like this:

 ![Release 3 part 2](images/release-3-part-2.gif)